 Toast leftovers in a toaster oven or in a regular oven to warm them up.

-More Easter baking recipes
+More Easter Baking Recipes

 The Easter baking season is short but sweet.
 It's a great opportunity to explore baking with carrots and also leftover Easter chocolate, incorporating Mini Eggs into Easter brownies and blondies!